haossr/Leadership/README.md

 ==========
 >####You are very familiar with Western ways, but you are too young.
 You go everywhere to follow the big news, but the questions you ask are too simple, sometimes naive. ---[*Z.M.Jiang*](http://en.wikiquote.org/wiki/Jiang_Zemin)

-Thus we have this project to explore each scenario where we might learn something from these great leaders' personal experience.（通过学习长者的人生经验涨姿势）
+Thus we have this project to explore each scenario where we might learn something from these great leaders' personal experience.（**通过学习长者的人生经验涨姿势**）

 This is for my R.A.
 Job@NSD, Peking Univ.
 This project is led by  [Prof.Tianyang Xi](http://www.xitianyang.com/).
 We construct a dataset covering the individual characters of Leaders, and start to do some *empirical* research on it[<SUP>\*</SUP>](#Com) .